timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-03-14
+# Today is 2020-03-18

 ## Objectives for the day:

-- Turn as many TODOs into TODONEs for Turbo Boom!
+- Learning my git process requires `git --rebase=preserve`
-- Shoot the development log video
+- Continuing to hunt todos and change them into todones.
-- Start editing the development log video on Researching Games.
+- Find list of things that need to be done to release Turbo Boom!

 # Purpose

 - Bring Turbo Boom! closer to release.
-- Get the next devlog video into production
+- Understand how much needs to be done before release.